Duemoo/duemoo.github.io/about.md

 # Hoyeon Chang

-##### *B.S.
+##### *M.S.
 Student*

-###### *College of Liberal Studies, Seoul Neational University*
+###### *Graduate School of AI, KAIST*

 <br />

-I am a B.S. student majoring in Electrical & Computer Engineering, and Biological Sciences at Seoul National University.
-I am particularly interested in natural language processing and neuro-symbolic AI.
-My research interests lie in understanding how knowledge representations can be encoded, transferred, and used for inference and reasoning.
+Hello, I am a first year M.S. student in [Language & Knowledge Lab](https://lklab.kaist.ac.kr/) at KAIST Graduate school of AI.
+I am fortunate to be advised by [Minjoon Seo](https://seominjoon.github.io/).
+Prior to KAIST, I obtained B.S. in Electrical & Computer Engineering, and Biological Sciences at Seoul National University.

+My research interests lie in natural language processing and neuro-symbolic AI.
+I'm interested in understanding how knowledge representations can be encoded, transferred, and used for inference and reasoning.
 I believe that these understandings can lead us to achieve multimodality and explainability of AI models, which are crucial for safe and reliable AI.

-You can contact me via e-mail: [retapurayo@snu.ac.kr](mailto:retapurayo@snu.ac.kr)
+You can contact me via e-mail: [retapurayo@kaist.ac.kr](mailto:retapurayo@kaist.ac.kr)

 <br />